 Jerry enjoyed playing with, (and spoiling) his dogs, he always enjoyed a good card game or board game with family and friends, and he was never one to hide his competitive side if challenged to a game of ping pong.
 And no matter your age he would show no mercy if Monopoly was the game of the night.
 Although Jerry would never be described as a social butterfly, he truly adored being surrounded by his family and his pets.

 Jerry is preceded in death by his mother, Gladys; his father, Moody; and his wife, Julie.
 He is survived by his daughter, Lori; his son, Todd (Paula); and his daughter, Vicki (Tony).
 Grandchildren, Whitney, Jennifer, Joshua, Lukas, Nicholas, Spencer, Stephanie, and his great-grandchild, Lily.

 On Sunday, March 22nd a memorial service will be held at Lutz Community Church, 601 Sunset Lane, Lutz 33549, at 2pm.
 Light refreshments will be served following service.

 In lieu of flowers, please consider a donation made in memory of Gerald Lentz to Alzheimer's Association at alz.org.

-To plant a tree in memory of Gerald Lentz, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Gerald Lentz, please visit Tribute Store